How Do Floridians Perceive Their Role in Protecting Water Quality and Quantity Through Landscape Practices?

 Abstract

-Florida is faced with challenges in protecting both water quality and quantity, and UF/IFAS promotes the use of science-based landscape management practices to protect water resources.
-People are more likely to adopt good irrigation and fertilization practices when they have positive attitudes, believe they have the ability to change, and have social support for their behaviors.
+Florida is faced with challenges in protecting both water quality and quantity, and Florida Cooperative Extension promotes the use of science-based landscape management practices to protect water resources.
+People are more likely to adopt good irrigation and fertilization practices when they have positive attitudes, believe they have the ability to do so, and have social support for such behaviors.
 This publication shares the results of a comparison between factors that influence Floridians' use of good irrigation practices with the factors that influence their use of good fertilization practices.
 This information is intended for Extension professionals working on water and landscape-related issues.
-Floridians have slightly more positive attitudes, social support, and perceived ability to adopt landscape water conservation practices (through irrigation) compared to landscape water quality protection practices (through fertilization).
+Floridians have slightly more positive attitudes, social support, and perceived ability to adopt landscape water conservation practices (through irrigation) compared to landscape water quality protection practices (through proper fertilizer use).
 One role of Extension should be to help Floridians feel as comfortable protecting water quality as they are with saving water.
-Extension can focus on providing support for the irrigation and fertilizer best management practices Floridians already highly intend to adopt, and can work to increase the intent for practices where intent is low.
+Extension can focus on providing support for the irrigation and fertilizer best management practices Floridians already highly intend to adopt and can work to increase the intent for practices where intent is low.

 Introduction

 Florida is faced with challenges in protecting both water quality and quantity.
 Many factors, such as a growing population and extreme weather events, put pressure on water resources.
 The state's incredible number of home landscapes (consisting of irrigated and fertilized turfgrass, trees, and ornamental plants) can positively or negatively impact water depending on how landscapes are managed.
-Florida residents each use about 134 gallons of water per day, and half of this is applied to the home landscape (South Florida Water Management District, 2008).
-Thus, one UF/IFAS Extension focus is on enhancing and protecting water quality, quantity, and supply (UF/IFAS, 2013).
-Specifically, UF/IFAS works to help residents use good irrigation and fertilization practices when managing their home landscapes.
-These good landscape practices include seasonally adjusting irrigation controllers to prevent water waste, modifying the home landscape so some portions use less water, cleaning up fertilizer spills to prevent runoff into water bodies, and using appropriate fertilizer products at the right time and in the right amount to maximize what plants can use.
+Public water supply comprises the greatest water usage category in the state (Marella, 2020).
+In some parts of the state 50%-60% of the total household’s water use is applied to the home landscape (Taylor et al., 2023).
+Thus, one Florida Cooperative Extension focus is on enhancing and protecting water quality, quantity, and supply (Florida Cooperative Extension, 2024).
+Specifically, Florida Cooperative Extension works to help residents use good irrigation practices (e.g., seasonally adjusting irrigation controllers to prevent water waste, modifying the home landscape so some portions use less water) and fertilizer practices (e.g., cleaning up fertilizer spills to prevent runoff into water bodies, using appropriate fertilizer products at the right time and in the right amount to maximize what plants can use) when managing their home landscapes.

 Understanding Differences in Floridians Perceptions for their Landscapes' Impact on Water Quality and Quantity

-In 2016, we surveyed 2,100 Florida residents who had irrigated landscapes.
-This was done to accomplish four research goals:
+In 2016, we surveyed 2,100 Florida residents who had irrigated landscapes in order to:

-• Compare their attitudes towards protecting water quality with their attitudes towards conserving water,
+• Compare their attitudes towards conserving water with their attitudes towards protecting water quality,

 • Compare their perceived ability to adopt water conservation practices with their perceived ability to adopt water quality protection practices,